Wildsong/docker-arcgis-server/README.md

 with a web browser, navigate to [https://arcgis.wildsong.biz:6443/arcgis/manager](https://arcgis.wildsong.biz:6443/arcgis/manager).

-If you are running outside a firewall, and you need admin access it's worth noting that all the HTTP service running on port 6080 does is redirect you to the HTTPS port 6443.
-So if you go directly to the 6443 port you don't need to punch a hole for 6080 in the firewall.
+If you are running outside a firewall, and you need admin access, it is worth noting that the HTTP service running on port 6080 just redirects you to the HTTPS port 6443.
+If you go directly to the 6443 port you won't need to punch a hole for port 6080 in your firewall - just 6443.

+Another way to address the firewall issue is to put a proxy in front and only expose HTTPS on the proxy; I use nginx.